 I love Cape Town and all the things to do in Cape Town.
 Not only to visitors but also to the people who are lucky enough to live there like me part of the year.

 What to do in Cape Town?
-That is a question I get asked often even though the real question should be - what not to do?
+That is a question I get asked often even though the real question should be – what not to do?
 That list would be a lot shorter because Cape Town has something to offer for everyone.
-Whether you are looking for solo adventures, fun activities for the whole family, are on a budget or can splurge a little, are a friend of culinary delights or the great outdoors - Cape Town (and me) got you covered.
+Whether you are looking for solo adventures, fun activities for the whole family, are on a budget or can splurge a little, are a friend of culinary delights or the great outdoors – the city (and me) got you covered even after you have covered these classic things to do in Cape Town.

 While I shared some very practical tips for a Cape Town holiday here, I have now teamed up with Jet Journal, a great new app from travelers for travelers, to share 51 unique things to do in Cape Town and its surroundings.